Create a Custom Login Page in WordPress (Without a Plugin)

 First step is to create a WP admin page by following these steps:

-- Add a title "Custom Login" and make sure the slug of page is "custom-login".
+• Add a title "Custom Login" and make sure the slug of the page is "custom-login".

 Step 3: Add WordPress Login Form CSS

-Next step is to load WordPress core CSS for login form including buttons CSS.
-Add the following code snippet to the hook which is used to load theme styles.
+The next step is to load WordPress core CSS for the login form, including button CSS.
+Add the following code snippet to the hook that is used to load theme styles.

 wp_enqueue_style( 'login', [], false );